lparks87/Group-Project-Base/README.md

 The icon gallery can be accessed here: https://fontawesome.com/icons?d=gallery&p=2

 The data used for this application:
 I used my database that I created from INST 327.
 This database is made up of seven entities including a customers table, genres table, invoices table, rental information table, studios table, tv/movies table, and viewer ratings table.
 For the purposes of this web application, only tv_movie, genre, viewer_ratings, studio, rental_info, and invoices were used.
+I will discuss what data is included down below.

+The following studios are included in this dataset: Screen Media, Warner Bros., Sony, Universal, Lionsgate, Paramount, MGM, BVHE, Samuel Goldwyn Films, FOX, STX Entertainment, Studio Mir, ABC, Netflix, Belasirius Production, Pierrot, and CBS.

+The following genres are included in this dataset: Action, Family, Thriller & Suspense, Drama, Horror, Comedy, Sci-fi & Fantasy, and Documentary/Docu-series.

+The following viewer ratings are included in this dataset: NR, PG, PG-13, R, TV-Y7-FV, TV-14, and TV-MA.

 In order to use this data, I created API endpoints which specifies what data can be accessed through the API.
 For instance, since I used 6 out of the 7 tables, I am not able to access the information from the table not used, the customers table.
 I created GET, PUT, POST, and DELETE for all endpoints on the off chance that I would have to alter the scope of my project.
 The GET endpoints retrieve information that is specified through sequelize.
 The PUT endpoints will update informaiton specifed, typically a record.
 The POST endpoint adds new data to the server and the DELETE endpoint will delete the specific information.